balena-io-experimental/balena-homeassistant/README.md

 ## Configuring Home Assistant
 A text editor called Hass-Configurator is available locally on port 3218.
 Using this editor, you can make changes to the Home Assistant configuration file /hass-config/configuration.yaml which is the default folder for Hass-Configurator.

-You can enable MQTT in Home Assistant from the Configuration > Integrations menu or by adding the folloowing lines to configuration.yaml:
+You can enable MQTT in Home Assistant from the Configuration > Integrations menu or by adding the following lines to configuration.yaml:
 ```
 mqtt:
   broker: mqtt